colemanw/webform_civicrm/README.txt

 CHANGING A WEBFORM COMPONENT TYPE

 The Webform module has no method for changing a field from one type to another (i.e. turing a textfield into a select, hidden, etc.).
-But sometimes you may wish to do so with form fields created by this module.
-The simplist way is:
-- On the webform tab, edit the field and note the field key
-- Delete the field
-- Create a new field of the desired type, giving it the same field key as the one you just deleted For more explanation of how this works, see "anatomy of a form key," below.
-Also note that there are some common sense reasons why some fields would NOT work well if you changed their type - for example, changing a select into textfield is probably a bad idea because the user would be likely to enter a value that is not a valid option.
+This module provides an option for doing so on the component edit form.
+Note that there are some common sense reasons why some fields would NOT work well if you changed their type - for example, changing a select into textfield is probably a bad idea because the user would be likely to enter a value that is not a valid option.

 ANATOMY OF A FORM KEY - for geeks only

-CiviCRM fields are identified by their form key.
-Understanding form keys can allow you to get creative with your webform elements.
-You can, for example, create your own webform element with a type of your choosing, give it the appropriate form key and it will be linked to that civicrm field.
-You can also use this to set an element to be hidden on the form, but still available as an email token.

-CiviCRM webform keys all contain 6 pieces, connected by underscores.
+This module uses form keys to identify CiviCRM fields.
+The convenation for these keys contains 6 pieces, connected by underscores.
 They are: civicrm _ number _ entity _ number _ table _ field_key (note that the 6th piece may itself contain underscores)

 For example, the field "civicrm_2_contact_1_address_postal_code" translates to: